Unraveling the Mechanism of Drug Binding to SARS-CoV-2 RNA Pseudoknot with Thermodynamics-Driven Machine Learning: Computational Details

 \subsection{RNA Models and Ligands}

-The initial structures of the SARS-CoV-2 pseudoknot used for MD simulations were retrieved from the Nucleic Acid Knowledgebase (NAKB) (\url{https://nakb.org/}).
-We used two cryo-EM pseudoknot structures, 6XRZ~\cite{zhang2021cryo} and 8VCI~\cite{peterson2024structure}.
-These two models differ in their fold topology: in 6XRZ, the 5$'$ RNA strand is threaded through the junction between stem 1 (S1) and stem 3 (S3), whereas in 8VCI the 5$'$ end remains outside this junction (\rfig{fig:rt-ru-2d-3d}).
-Hereafter, we refer to these RNA conformers as the threaded (RT) and unthreaded (RU) forms, respectively.
+The initial structures of the SARS-CoV-2 pseudoknot used for MD simulations are retrieved from the Nucleic Acid Knowledgebase (NAKB) (\url{https://nakb.org/}).
+We use two cryo-EM pseudoknot structures, 6XRZ~\cite{zhang2021cryo} and 8VCI~\cite{peterson2024structure}.
+These two models differ in their fold topology: in 6XRZ, the 5$'$-end RNA strand is threaded through the junction between stem 1 (S1) and stem 3 (S3), whereas in 8VCI the 5$'$-end remains outside this junction (\rfig{fig:rt-ru-2d-3d}).
+Hereafter, we refer to these RNA conformers as the threaded (RT) and unthreaded (RU) forms.

-To make both conformers comparable in this study, we extracted 67 nucleotides from 6XRZ and 8VCI, corresponding to the main elements of the pseudoknot: stems 1, 2, and 3 (S1, S2, S3) and loops 1 and 2 (L1, L2).
-To preserve the native folding of the pseudoknot at its boundaries, we included seven nucleotides upstream at the 5$'$ end (GGGUUU) and four nucleotides downstream at the 3$'$ end (UUUG).
-In total, 78 nucleotides constitute the SARS-CoV-2 pseudoknot body in both threaded and unthreaded conformations simulated in this study, as shown in \rfig{fig:rt-ru-2d-3d}.
+To make both conformers comparable in this study, we extract 67 nucleotides from 6XRZ and 8VCI, corresponding to the main elements of the pseudoknot: stems 1, 2, and 3 (S1, S2, S3) and loops 1 and 2 (L1, L2).
+To preserve the native folding of the pseudoknot at its boundaries, we include seven nucleotides upstream at the 5$'$-end (GGGUUU) and four nucleotides downstream at the 3$'$-end (UUUG).
+In total, 78 nucleotides that constitute the SARS-CoV-2 pseudoknot body in both threaded and unthreaded conformations, as shown in \rfig{fig:rt-ru-2d-3d}, are simulated in this study.

-To investigate ligand recognition by the SARS-CoV-2 pseudoknot, we focused on antibiotics from the fluoroquinolone family.
+To investigate ligand recognition by the SARS-CoV-2 pseudoknot, we focus on antibiotics from the fluoroquinolone family.
 These compounds share a characteristic core structure comprising a bicyclic ring system bearing a carboxylic acid group at the 3-position and a carbonyl group at the 4-position.
-We selected merafloxacin (MERA) together with two structurally related analogs, denoted A1 and A2, which differ in their C7 substituents, following the nomenclature of the original experimental study by Sun et al~\cite{sun2021restriction}.
-Merafloxacin was previously identified as an inhibitor of $-1$ PRF in coronaviruses and was shown to restrict viral replication in cell-based assays, making it a relevant reference compound for RNA-targeted antiviral design~\cite{sun2021restriction,munshi2022identifying,yang2023discovery}.
-Compounds A1 and A2 were included as closely related analogs with weak $-1$ PRF inhibition to compare how changes in ligand structure influence RNA binding and their effects on the RT and RU structures.
+We select merafloxacin (MERA) together with two structurally related analogs, denoted A1 and A2, which differ in their C7 substituents, following the nomenclature of the original experimental study by Sun et al~\cite{sun2021restriction}.
+MERA was previously identified as an inhibitor of $-1$ PRF in coronaviruses and was shown to restrict viral replication in cell-based assays, making it a relevant reference compound for RNA-targeted antiviral design~\cite{sun2021restriction,munshi2022identifying,yang2023discovery}.
+Compounds A1 and A2 are included as analogs with weak $-1$ PRF inhibition to compare how changes in ligand structure influence RNA binding and their effects on the RT and RU structures.